kimptoc/wowactivityfeed/readme.txt

 - twitter feed to facebook - just showing a link... twitterfeed config or use another way in?
 - fb to twitter, ok?

-- stats of numbers of each error kind
+- performance, load/feed/all pages seem slow  - indexes?

 - number of registered, number in armory history
 - db stats/size
 - numbers for last hour
-- oldest entry (was it yesterday?)
-- number of nonmodified results vs number of actual/real results
+- number of actual/real results (is it calls less errors and non-mod?)
+- time of most real update

-- log to db when armory requested/stats of armory calls made -- save count of calls per load, with date saved
+- save count of calls per load, with date saved

-- save log messages to db with a TTL (1 day?)
+- save log messages to db in capped collection

-- display whether armory load is still running...

 - remove clear data/load sample links
 - make site url a environment property